Davis' closing flurry sends No. 15 Wisconsin past Indiana

 - Brad DavisonAmerican basketball player

-BLOOMINGTON, Ind.
-(AP) — Johnny Davis scored 30 points, including the final 13 for No. 15 Wisconsin, and the Badgers boosted their Big Ten title chances with a 74-69 comeback victory over Indiana on Tuesday night.
+The sophomore guard scored the final 13 points for No. 15 Wisconsin, finished with 30 and boosted the Badgers' Big Ten title hopes with a 74-69 comeback victory over the Hoosiers.

+''He can create something out of nothing sometimes,'' Wisconsin coach Greg Gard said. ''That's what players of the year, MVPs do.
+When the game's on the line they show up.''

-Trayce Jackson-Davis had 30 points and eight rebounds for the Hoosiers (16-7, 7-8), who have lost four in a row.
-Race Thompson finished with 13 points and eight boards as Indiana blew a late lead for the second time this season against Wisconsin.
+Trayce Jackson-Davis had 30 points, eight rebounds and six assists, and Race Thompson added 13 points and eight boards.
+But again they couldn't finish, and this time the reason was Davis.
+Indiana has lost four in a row.

+''He's that type of player and it's hard to double him because a lot of times he's up top, making plays off the bounce,'' Hoosiers coach Mike Woodson said. ''It didn't mater who we put on him, he just played a good game and coming down the stretch, nobody could play him.''

-In a physical, back-and-forth game that featured a little bit of everything — hostile chants directed at Davison, even a brief scuffle between Davison and Hoosiers guard Parker Stewart — neither team could seize control.
+Davis had the final say in a physical, back-and-forth game that featured a little bit of everything - hostile chants directed at Davison, even a brief scuffle between Davison and Hoosiers guard Parker Stewart.

+It appeared Indiana might take control when it opened a late 66-61 lead.
+But the Hoosiers missed nine of their final 10 shots, and Davis took full advantage.

-But when Indiana took a 66-61 lead, it appeared the Hoosiers might end their four-game losing streak in this series.
-Instead, Davis took over, starting with a short runner and a free throw to make it a two-point game.
-He cut the deficit to one with two free throws with 40 seconds left and finally gave Wisconsin the lead with a three-point play with 61 seconds to go.
+He started the closing surge with a short runner and then made one of two free throws to to cut the deficit to two.
+He made it 69-68 with two more free throws and then completed a three-point play to give Wisconsin the lead with 61 seconds left.

-Indiana had two chances to retake the lead in the final 30 seconds but Xavier Johnson and Stewart both missed 3-pointers, and Davis sealed the win with free throws.
+Indiana had two chances to retake the lead in the final 30 seconds but Xavier Johnson and Stewart both missed 3-pointers, and Davis closed out the sealing 8-0 run with three more free throws.

+''I was feeling it tonight and they just did a good job of finding me,'' Davis said.

 BIG PICTURE

-Indiana: The Hoosiers needed a win to stay above .500 in league play — and fortify a resume that likely has them sitting, at best, on the NCAA Tournament bubble.
-Again, though, Indiana failed to make the most of this opportunity.
-Instead, they're still four wins short of 20 and may need to win out and finish strong in the Big Ten Tournament to steal a bid.
+Indiana: The Hoosiers needed a win to stay above .500 in league play - and fortify a resume that likely has them sitting, at best, on the NCAA Tournament bubble.
+Again, though, Indiana failed.
+Instead, the Hoosiers are still four wins short of 20 and may need to win out and finish strong in the Big Ten Tournament to steal a bid.

 POLL IMPLICATIONS